 (b) Public Comment

-Learn more about these items out for public comment by clicking on the titles below.
-Be aware of the various deadline dates if you want to submit comments.
-Should you feel that the LPMT Executive Committee should submit comments on behalf of the LPMT Section members, please contact Amy Williams, Chair of the Rules Subcommittee at email@example.com.
+If you feel that the LPMT Executive Committee should submit comments on behalf of the LPMT Section members to a particular item out for public comment, please contact Amy Williams, Chair of the Rules Subcommittee at firstname.lastname@example.org.

 PLEASE NOTE: Publication for public comment is not, and shall not be, construed as a recommendation or approval by the Board of Trustees of the materials published.